Fenggang Yang: Criticism

-As of 2025, publicly available biographical information does not show that Yang has formal training in geographic information systems (GIS); nonetheless, he is listed as the sole author of Atlas of Religion in China, an atlas whose GIS-generated maps draw on data released by Chinese government agencies.
-Yang's project has drawn criticism for its categorization of certain religious groups, notably in the OSAGE Hong Kong and Taiwan map where Latter-day Saints churches and many other Christian minority churches are labeled as "Christian Fringe".
-Yang's recent research methodology raises data transparency concerns.
-His OSAGE maps covering Taiwan, Japan, and the United States lack disclosure of data sources and validation methods.
-For instance, Yang's OSAGE United States map cites data from sources labeled 'USChurch_scrapped_JoanneWeb_20231017' and 'Directory of Korean Protestant Churches in USA_012725_Final' without providing verifiable source information.
-Notably, 'Joanne' is the English name of the information manager at Yang's center who has no documented social science publications or formal training in the field.

 The Chinese scholar Mou Zhongjian advanced an alternative paradigm to that of the "religious market", actually preceding the latter in time.
 In 2006, Mou put forward the model of "religious ecology" for the study of religion in China, which has been welcomed ad developed by a number of other scholars, including Chen Xiaoyi and Li Xiangping.
 Mou's theory is based upon Julian Steward's idea of multilinear evolution and views Chinese religions as a self-contained and internally structured "social life system", which continuously develops through internal renewal and external interactions, with no distinction between the "religious" and the "secular" realm.